Nelson

 Language

-English is the primary language spoken in Nelson, with Maori being another recognized language.
+English is the predominant language spoken in Nelson, with Maori being another official language of New Zealand.

 Cost Of Living